 South Asia Drought Monitoring System (SADMS) drought weekly bulletin is produced by International Water Management Institute (IWMI) and is funded by the Indian Council of Agricultural Research (ICAR), the CGIAR Research Program on Water, Land and Ecosystems (WLE) and the Ministry of Agriculture, Forestry and Fisheries (MAFF), Japan.
-ICAR- Central Research Institute for Dryland Agriculture (CRIDA) supports state government in implementing drought contingency plans.
-The bulletin supports the government and other users to strengthen the potential use of satellite technology and modeling tools to reduce the impacts on agriculture drought risks and mitigation efforts.
+Development of the beta-monitoring system was made possible at this inception through IDMP supported by WMO/GWP.
+The bulletin supports the government and other users to strengthen the potential use of satellite technology and modeling tools to reduce the impacts on agriculture risks and support in drought contingency plans and mitigation efforts.